constcut/cyclicprime-cli/Readme.md

 ```
 pip install gmpy2
+pip install factordb-pycli
 ```

-For long numbers larger then 200 digits is better to use factorDB - there is comment in the code how to use it: pip install factordb-pycli

-FactorDB - is a library for prime numbers factorisation, it uses connection to internet.
-Sympy is optional and used for prime factorisation of small numbers, but usage of full reptend prime page is much slower without it.
-Also you may epxerience issue of installing gmpy2 on windows, in this case you may use unofficial wheel: https://www.lfd.uci.edu/~gohlke/pythonlibs/
+You may epxerience issue of installing gmpy2 on windows, in this case you may use unofficial wheel: https://www.lfd.uci.edu/~gohlke/pythonlibs/